 - File or folder: Enter the file or folder to detect.

-- Detection method: Select the type of detection method used to validate the presence of the app.
+- Detection method: Select the type of detection method used to validate the app’s presence.

 - File or folder exists